Michelle Obama's show of vulnerability is a balm for millions. Naturally, the right is throwing a fit.

 In her conversation, Obama was also performing a kind of public service.
 Since the start of the pandemic, countless news stories have emphasized the importance of being open about one’s mental health struggles in order to reduce the sense of isolation that is so much a part of anxiety and depression.
 Not to mention remove the stigma that is so often attached to mental health issues.

-But of course, it didn’t take long for some on the right to weaponize Obama’s candor and vulnerability since it included a slight dig at President Donal Trump.
+But of course, it didn’t take long for some on the right to weaponize Obama’s candor since it included a slight dig at President Donald Trump.

 .@MichelleObama says "quarantine," the "racial strife" and the "hypocrisy" of the Trump Administration are "dispiriting," giving her "some form of low grade depression."
 The Obamas have good health, daughters in good schools, net worth $130mil, $12mil pad in Martha's Vineyard… pic.twitter.com/GxS6rzJc0Q